ignite-gpt/ignite-gpt/README.md

-# Melodify
+# MatrixGPT

-Melodify is an experimental music AI app that can update an Ableton Live set.
+MatrixGPT is a cross-platform AI application that adds powerful features to ChatGPT.